merkle-open/NitroNet/docs/getting-started.md

 #### Supported Types

 Every possible data type is supported if it corresponds with the Nitro component data structure (as mentioned before the *data.json* is crucial here).
+If you are using a complex type at the lowest level you need to make sure that the `ToString()` method is implemented.

 ```csharp
 public class FooModel